 100 years of De Waterwolf

-On November 5, 2020, the De Waterwolf pumping station celebrated its 100th anniversary.
+On 5 November 2020, De Waterwolf pumping station celebrated its centenary.
 Since then, this iconic structure on the Reitdiep has been used to drain excess water into the Wadden Sea.
-The 100th anniversary was celebrated in part in 2020 and 2021 with activities, open days, and an exhibition at the pumping station.
+The 100th anniversary was celebrated in 2020 and 2021 with activities, open days, and an exhibition at the pumping station.

 Performance by the Noordpoolorkest at De Waterwolf - retrospective

-Relive the performances of the Noordpoolorkest, Marlene Bakker, and Pé & Rinus at the pumping station on August 28, 2021, which marked the end of the Year of the Water Wolf.
+Relive the performances by the Noordpoolorkest, Marlene Bakker, and Pé & Rinus at the pumping station on 28 August 2021, which marked the end of the Year of De Waterwolf.

 Newsletter

 This newsletter is published as part of the 'Year of De Waterwolf'.
-This is the last newsletter we will be sending out in connection with the celebration of the 100th anniversary of the De Waterwolf pumping station.
-In it, we look back on the conclusion of the Year of De Waterwolf!
+This is the last newsletter we will be sending out in connection with the celebration of the centenary of De Waterwolf pumping station.
+In this newsletter, we look back on the conclusion of the Year of De Waterwolf!

 The Song of the Water Wolf

 Composer and pianist Reinout Douma wrote Laid van De Wotterwolf together with Groningen-based singer Marlene Bakker.
-It is loosely inspired by the 1964 poem by Mr. J.M.
-Gaaikema, former chairman of the Electra Water Board.
+It is loosely inspired by the 1964 poem by Mr J.M.
+Gaaikema, former chairman of the Electra Water Authority.
 A song about this icon on the Reitdiep, which has been devouring water in the Groningen countryside for a hundred years.
-And in doing so, ensuring that the hinterland keeps its feet dry.
-Still...
+Ensuring that the hinterland keeps its feet dry.
+And it still does...

 ‘t Laid van De Wotterwolf - (text: The Song of the Water Wolf)